jsafrane/kubernetes/docs/proposals/volume-provisioning.md

 1. A cluster has only a single provisioner at a time, dictated by the cloud provider
-2. When a new claim is submitted, the controller attempts to find an existing volume that will fulfill the claim.
-If a suitable volume is found, the controller binds the claim and volume together and carries on normally.
-3. If no volume is found for the claim, and the claim has the annotation `volume.alpha.kubernetes.io/storage-class`, the provisioner is invoked to provision a volume to fill that claim
+2. When a new claim is submitted, the controller checks for annotation `volume.alpha.kubernetes.io/storage-class`.
+If present in the claim, the provisioner is invoked to provision a volume to fill that claim regardless whether there is already existing volume that could satisfy the claim without provisioning
-4. All provisioners are in-tree; they implement an interface called `ProvisionableVolumePlugin` which has a method, `NewProvisioner()`, that returns a new `Provisioner` instance
+3. All provisioners are in-tree; they implement an interface called `ProvisionableVolumePlugin` which has a method, `NewProvisioner()`, that returns a new `Provisioner` instance
-5. The controller calls the provisioner's `Provision()` method; `Provision` is responsible for provisioning the volume in the cloud provider and returns an `api.PersistentVolume` and an error
+4. The controller calls the provisioner's `Provision()` method; `Provision` is responsible for provisioning the volume in the cloud provider and returns an `api.PersistentVolume` and an error
-6. If `Provision` returns an error, the controller stops trying to provision
+5. If `Provision` returns an error, the controller stops trying to provision
-7. If `Provision` returns no error, the controller creates the returned `api.PersistentVolume`, already bound to the claim
+6. If `Provision` returns no error, the controller creates the returned `api.PersistentVolume`, already bound to the claim
   1. If the create operation fails, it is retried
   2. If the create operation never succeeds, the controller attempts to delete